What People Are Saying...

 The combination of a structured daily work program and an interesting and challenging living situation in one facility is surprisingly unique.
 It is a time for you to remember that you have skills, interests, and dreams, and that there is more right with you than there is wrong.

 If you are interested in finding out more about Spring Lake Ranch Therapeutic Community, we encourage you to call our Admissions office any time at 802-492-3322.

 If you are not sure if this is the right place for you, call anyway.
 We have a great deal of experience in helping people to decide what will be best for their next step, and we can give you more details about the program and the Ranch philosophy.

 As part of the Admissions process, we ask you to download the Application for Admission, and fax it to us or return by mail; this will begin the process.
 In addition, we would like to have any past records from hospitals, therapists, psychiatrists, or other information you think would be helpful.
 Please sign the appropriate releases and have them sent to us by fax at 802-492-3331.

 It is also valuable for us to have a summary of your history, written by yourself or a family member.
 It need not be detailed; a simple chronology will suffice.

-Once we have received the forms, we can arrange for an overnight visit.
+Once we have received the forms, we can arrange for 24 hour visit.
 There is no charge for the visit.
 During the visit you will have the opportunity to try some work crews and see what a normal day at the Ranch is like, including some of our fabulous meals.
 We encourage you to talk with Ranch residents and staff, and get all your questions answered.
 Admissions staff will interview you on the second day, and you can make a decision to stay on, or return at a future time.